Secretarial Audit Secretarial Audit

 Under the Companies Act of 1956, the registered colonies could hire a chartered accountant.
 The company can hire such a person after preparing the final statements of the company’s account records.
 When the audit is done, the statutory auditor will submit his report.

-The Secretarial audit report must also contain a fair view of the accounts with his personal opinions.
+The Secretarial audit must also contain a fair view of the accounts with his personal opinions.
 The audit’s financial statements must follow the company act’s provisions.

 • Tax audit